goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 If you have two files in the same folder you can load the definitions and statements from one module for use in the other module.

-You have one last

-Modules in Python are simply files,

 1. Create 2 files.
 The main demo file (main.py) and then a second file (funcs.py) which the main file will then call.
 2. In funcs.py create two functions which print a basic console message.